Let's Go Karaoke!: Reception

 By October 2022, Let's Go Karaoke! had over 500,000 copies in circulation.

 The series was nominated for the 14th Manga Taishō in 2021, placing third; it was nominated for the 17th edition in 2024.
 It ranked fourth in the 2021 edition of Kono Manga wo Yome!; and was also ranked in the women's edition of the 2021 Kono Manga ga Sugoi!, placing fifth.

 The live-action film debuted at eighth at the Japanese box office on its opening weekend, and seventh on the following weekend.

+Jeremy Tauber from Anime News Network gave the 2025 adaptation a B+ rating.
+Tauber concludes that the anime succeeds in making its absurd premise feel credible and in fleshing out the "odd relationship" between two people as opposite as Satomi and Kyouji, though the review also points out that little changes in the fundamental nature of the two leads over the course of the anime's five episodes, including Kyouji's character as a yakuza member.